bengrunfeld/shipping-label-maker/README.md

 [] - [Bonus] Create a login screen that will authenticate the user using a username and password.
 The wizard should be shown only after successful authentication.
 Build the authentication as a Higher-Order Component.

-[] - Update the README.md file to tell us anything special about your solution.
+[x] - Update the README.md file to tell us anything special about your solution.
 This will help us evaluate your solution in the best light.

+## About My Solution

+### TypeScript

+As you can tell from the code, I wrote the app in Typescript because I believe it makes development easier, as you don't spend time needlessly looking for type-based errors that you've made

+### Formik

+Forms in React can be annoying.
+You have to consider getting values from state into the form, validation, error messages, and submission actions.
+Formik makes much of this process easier.

+### Unit Testing

+I chose to only test `calcShippingCost` due to time constraints.
+Since I'd manually tested all the other elements, I felt that this was the functionality that needed testing the most.

+Hope you like my project.

+Regards,

+Ben